0%

 If there’s a break or dislocation, a conscious casualty will hold the injured limb in the most comfortable and painless position.
 Your task as a first aider is to immobilise the limb in this position and arrange for medical treatment.

 Shoulders are a common injury as a result of a horse-riding fall and there is a risk of more pain or damage being caused by removing the jacket in the normal way.
 This is where a good pair of medical scissors or shears in your first aid kit help as you can cut the jacket away in sections if you can’t remove the straps.
+Many other injuries caused by kicks, slips and falls require you to get to skin level to better assess and treat the injury so body protectors, and other clothing, are a barrier to this and need to come off or be cut off.

 Air vest removal

 The same applies to air vests – you need to find, assess and treat injuries and this can’t always be done with jackets still on.
-The air in the vest takes time to deflate but can be deflated more quickly by unscrewing the CO2 canister.
+The air in the vest takes time to deflate but can be deflated more quickly by unscrewing the CO 2 canister.
+Remember that air vests reduce the impact but do not remove the risk of injuries so internal or external damage may still occur.
+This is especially true if the impact has been on hooves, fences or sharp objects.

 About the First Aid Training Co-operative /Medi-K: